wiseman-timelord/Chat-VulkanLlama/README.md

 7) develop interface, possibly progress to multi-panel, will have to re-visit limitations on WSL with, curses or tkinter, even consider webserver.

 ### FEATURES:
-* Model Initialization (model.py): This is crucial as it sets up the core component of the application—the Llama model.
-Without this, the chatbot wouldn't function.
+* Dynamic Model Initialization, seamlessly initializes the Llama language model with optimal thread settings.
-* User Interaction Loop (main.py): This is the heart of the user experience, allowing for continuous interaction with the model.
-It takes user input, gets a model response, and updates the display.
+* Interactive User Loop, features a continuous loop for real-time user interaction.
-* Response Generation (model.py): This feature is responsible for generating the chatbot's responses based on user input and a predefined prompt, making it essential for the chatbot's primary function.
+* Intelligent Response Generation, utilizes predefined prompts to generate contextually relevant and coherent responses.
-* YAML Operations (utility.py): Reading from and writing to the YAML configuration file is vital for maintaining session state, user preferences, and other settings.
+* YAML State Management, manages session state, user preferences, and more through YAML file operations.
-* Chat Interface (interface.py): The chat interface is the user's window into interacting with the model, making it a significant part of the user experience.
+* User-Friendly Chat Interface, offers a clean and intuitive chat interface, complete with ASCII art and dialogue history.
-* Model Selection (main.py): Allows the user to choose from available models, providing flexibility and customization to the user experience.
+* Customizable Model Selection, allows users to select from a list of available Llama models.

 ### INTERFACE:
 Things are looking good so far, getting a logical response at least...